LeeMorinUCF/fracdist/dev/fracdist_Fortran/README.md

 and Cointegration Tests," *Journal of Applied Econometrics*, Vol. 29, No. 1, 2014, pp.161-171.

+The folder ```R_test_cases``` contains a program and files to, well, test the R code used in the R package ```fracdist```.

-The program and data associated with the paper are available here: http://qed.econ.queensu.ca/jae/datasets/mackinnon004/.
+For those of you interested in running the software in Fortran, the program and data associated with the paper are available here: http://qed.econ.queensu.ca/jae/datasets/mackinnon004/.